vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

     consider doing so under a dedicated security role using Spring Security configuration.

-1. Commit and push your changes to Github.
+1. Commit and push your changes to GitHub.

 ## Wrap up

 Now that you have completed the lab, you should be able to:

--   Explain how to set up Actuator for a Spring boot app
+-   Explain how to set up Actuator for a Spring Boot app
 -   Explain uses for health indicators and availability probes

 ## Extra